electron/electron/docs/api/menu.md

 #### `Menu.buildFromTemplate(template)`

-* `template` MenuItemConstructorOptions[]
+* `template` MenuItemConstructorOptions[] | MenuItem[]

 Returns `Menu`

 Generally, the `template` is an array of `options` for constructing a [MenuItem](menu-item.md).
 The usage can be referenced above.

 You can also attach other fields to the element of the `template` and they will become properties of the constructed menu items.

 ### Instance Methods